Siren of the internet, she stretches on a WordPress rock

 to find my holothurian, still sleeping on the sand,

-intent on taking it for pleasure in her saline tidal pool.
+intent on pleasures in her saline tidal pool.

 Perhaps she’s no child of Achelous, nor maybe even ‘she’